dma-graveyard/AisLib/README.md

 ### Versioning/naming ###

-The version number/name is controlled in the build.xml file.
+The version number/name is controlled in the core/build.xml file.
 Please use a name relating to the branch name.
 New official versions will only be made from master branch.